 Many people find that using an app to create a Gmail kanban helps them stay on track and organized in all aspects of their lives.

-Turning Gmail Into a Task Management App With Kanban
+Turning Gmail Kanban to a Task Management App with To Do Lists

 Your inbox isn’t theoretically a to-do list, and many emails are things you have to act on or go back to at a later stage.